 Average versions of this subtype are able to disengage from their emotions completely.
 Others see them as peaceful.
 Although, occasionally they can be aggressive unknowingly.
 They are lazy about achieving success in some areas of their life and ambitious in others.

-Type 9w8 are intellectually average, need psychological and sexual compatibility in relationships, and see materialistic self-interest in relationships.
+Type 9w8 are intellectually average, need psychological and intimate compatibility in relationships, and see materialistic self-interest in relationships.
 They can be stubborn, defensive, and aggressive at times and may get set off by the tiniest things especially if their peace of mind is interrupted.
 However, right afterward they become calm and peaceful again.

 Sometimes, they can be protective of themself and their property and unintentionally hurt others in the process.
 Such fights may involve confrontation and a long-term resentment, especially if their family, lifestyle, or beliefs are attacked.
 Yet, they are always ready for a peaceful resolution if the opportunity presents itself.

 With time, they can become rigid about their safe routine & habits and stop listening to others.
 Depression, low energy, flat emotional affect, tremors, tearfulness, and anxiety can also build up with time.
 If the situation arises, they can be emotionally detached, impulsive, and violent especially if they are in an unstable state and not able to regulate their internal forces.
-This can happen in cases of sexual jealousy related to a spouse or being separated from a close person.
+This can happen in cases of intimate jealousy related to a spouse or being separated from a close person.
 In other words, their pride gets hurt in these situations.
 Psychological problems like chronic depression, extreme dissociation, and addiction may arise in such people.

 Examples of Type 9w8: Keanu Reeves, Ringo Starr, Gerald Ford